BrendanGlancy/akron/data-mining/README.md

     - Outliers: for a normal distribution there should be no more than one outlier
     - Skewness: normal distributions are symmetric.

+## Origins and Data Mining

+- Draw idead from Machine Learning/AI, pattern recognition, statistics, and database systems

+### Datamining tasks
+- Prediction Methods
+    - Use some variables to predict unknown of future values of other values
+- Description Methods
+    - Find human-interpretable patterns that describe the data

+### 6 common data mining task
+- Description
+- Estimation
+- Prediction
+- Classification
+- Clustering
+- Association

+### Illustrating Document Clustering
+- Clustering points: 3204 Artcles of Los Angeles Times
+- Similarity Measure: How many words are common in these documents